henrifola/hash-value-checker/README.md

 └── README.md               # Project documentation
 ```
 ## Database
 The SQLite database stores hash of each file.
-There is an incremental PK, and only the hash is updated when the file changes.
+There is an incremental PK, and the hash is updated when the file changes.

 The storage/hash_store.db file will contain the database.